 As a personal side note, I want to thank all those that have done all of these things for me.
 I am surrounded by so many compassionate, loving and thoughtful people in my life.
 I consider myself very fortunate to almost never encounter unsupportive people that make no attempt to be sensitive to my feelings.
 So if you are one of those awesome people in my life that is always there for me and has simply done your best, even if you are worried you've said something dumb, thank you for just trying!

-I'm sure she had said her goodbyes to my sweet Eirlyse that morning.
+Me loving on my sweet niece when she was only hours old I'm sure she had said her goodbyes to my sweet Eirlyse that morning. |